heygleeson/Yadda/Spec.md

 #### Jump

-The _jump_ command is how a yarn program can move from one node to another.
+The _jump_ command is how a ChatterScript program can move from one node to another.
 The jump has two components: the keyword and destination.
 The _keyword_ is the text `jump` and comes first in the command.